Mohammad Shahzad: 2011–2017

 Shahzad scored a half-century in Afghanistan's opening match of the 2011–13 ICC Intercontinental Cup against Canada, but otherwise failed to have a major impact on the tournament.
 He never again scored above 50 and finished with an average of just 23.81, though at the end of the tournament, he was named the team's new vice-captain.
 In January 2012, Shahzad played in a side made up of some of the leading players from Associate and Affiliate teams called the ICC Combined Associate and Affiliate XI, which was put together to face England in Dubai.
 The three-day match was part of England's preparation for a series against Pakistan later that month.
 Along with Mohammad Nabi and Hameed Hasan, Shahzad was one of three Afghanistan players included in the 12-man squad.
 During the match, he scored two half-centuries, and he was named the player of the match despite his team losing.

 Shahzad bounced back in the 2015–17 ICC Intercontinental Cup and scored his third and fourth first-class centuries against Papua New Guinea and Namibia respectively.
 The century against Papua New Guinea saw Afghanistan overcome a 151-run first innings deficit to win by 201 runs, and the century against Namibia, for which Shahzad was named the player of the match, helped Afghanistan to an innings victory.
 This was Afghanistan's final involvement in the Intercontinental Cup, as in 2017, they were granted full member status by the International Cricket Council and were automatically given Test status.

 Test cricket

 In May 2018, Shahzad was named in Afghanistan's squad for their inaugural Test match played against India.
 He made his Test debut for Afghanistan, against India, on 14 June 2018.
+Muhammad Shahzad opened the batting for Afghanistan and scored 14 and 13 runs in the two innings, respectively.
+Afghanistan lost the one-sided Test within two days.
 In February 2019, he was named in Afghanistan's Test squad for their one-off match against Ireland in India.